kipmadden/javascript-challenge/README.md

 * The same basic HTML page [index.html](UFO-level-2/index.html) was used and hosted here: [UFO level 2 site](https://kipmadden.github.io/javascript-challenge/UFO-level-2/index.html)

-* Multiple `input` fields were used along with JavaScript code so the user can filter and search for UFO sightings using the following criteria based on the table columns:
+* Multiple `input` fields were used along with [Javascript code](UFO-level-2/static/js/app.js) so the user can filter and search for UFO sightings using the following criteria based on the table columns:

   1. `date/time`
   2. `city`